agsh/onvif/README.md

 [![Coverage Status](https://img.shields.io/coveralls/agsh/onvif.svg)](https://coveralls.io/r/agsh/onvif?branch=master)
 [![NPM version](https://img.shields.io/npm/v/onvif.svg)](https://www.npmjs.com/package/onvif)

-ONVIF Client protocol Profile S Node.js implementation.
+ONVIF Client protocol Profile S (Live Streaming) and Profile G (Replay) Node.js implementation.

 This is a wrapper to ONVIF protocol which allows you to get information about your NVT (network video transmitter) device, its media sources, control PTZ (pan-tilt-zoom) movements and manage presets, detect devices in your network and control its events.
-It will also allow you to get information about your NVR (network video recorder) Profile G device.
+It will also allow you to get information about your NVR (network video recorder) Profile G device and obtain a list of recordings.

 [![ONVIF](http://www.onvif.org/Portals/_default/Skins/onvif/images/logo-new.jpg)](http://onvif.org)